 (Pocket-lint) - With the rise of image stabilisation in smartphones, the importance of the action camera market has reduced somewhat in recent years.
 After all, your phone is likely water-resistant and something you already carry around with you.
 But that said, there are still situations where an action camera is preferable, particularly if you want to mount it easily to your bike, helmet, drone or chest.
 And there's one company that does action cameras better than the others: GoPro.

-While there's more competition now, GoPro still has arguably the best all-round ecosystem of action cameras.
-And thanks to some product line refreshing over the past couple of years, the sheer number of options has reduced to make choosing one much easier.
+While there's more competition now, GoPro still has arguably the best all-around ecosystem of action cameras.
+And thanks to some product lines refreshing over the past couple of years, the sheer number of options has reduced to make choosing one much easier.
 So which GoPro should you buy?

 What GoPro offers

 GoPro's entire lineup has gone through something of a streamlining process and complete refresh over the past couple of years.
-Whereas prior years saw various models, including a budget, tiny Session, the company now only offers versions of the flagship Hero series and the 360-degree Max.
+Whereas prior years saw various models, including a budget model and a tiny Session camera, the company now only offers versions of the flagship Hero series and the 360-degree Max.

 In 2018, it moved around its product line quite a bit to achieve this streamlining, and further slimmed it down in 2019 with the launch of the Hero 8 and Max.
-In 2020, that process was refined further, and now it only offers the 9 Black, Max, 8 Black and 7 Black.
+In 2020 and 2021, that process was refined further.
 Although, older models are available from third party retailers.